Energy

 Results

-With it’s creation, the college has been extremely successful at reducing energy consumption and costs.
+Since the creation of the Taskforce, the college has been extremely successful at reducing energy consumption and costs.
 From fiscal year 2009 through fiscal year 2012, both approved utility budgets and actual expenditures for energy decreased annually.
-Over these three years, the college saved over $773,000 vs. the respective budgets and spent $1.9M less on energy than was originally planned back in 2007.
+Over these three years, the college saved over $773,000 and spent $1.9M less on energy than was originally planned in 2007.